Liumingxun/Liumingxun/README.md

 ## Hey there! 👋

-Ah-huh!
-I'm Luoming, a front-end developer, you can call me Lime.
+I'm Lime, a passionate web developer with a strong focus on the JavaScript and TypeScript!

 🌱 I’m currently learning **[Astro](https://astro.build)**.